octimot/StoryToolkitAI/FEATURES.md

 ## Assistant

+_Note: The keywords mentioned below start with slashes, however if your using a version older than 0.25.1, you should use square brackets instead.
+For e.g. instead of `/help` use `[help]` and so on._

 The Assistant window is an interface that allows you to ask questions to Large Language Model such as OpenAI's GPT-3.5 or GPT-4.
 Currently, you need an `OpenAI API Key` or `storytoolkit.ai API Key` to use this feature, but we're working on adding other models too.

-A simple `[help]` prompt in the window will show you the available commands and how to use them in the Assistant window.
+A simple `/help` (or `[help]` in older versions) prompt in the window will show you the available commands and how to use them in the Assistant window.

 ### Context and Conversations
 As a basic principle, each session in the Assistant window is a series of messages between you and the AI.